-The kimono is a famously traditional garment in Japan.
+The kimono is famously a traditional garment that originates from Japan.
 With many different styles, colours, materials, and patterns to choose from – kimonos are worn to a variety of different occasions.
-The elegant kimono style has become an increasingly popular trend across the world, but is still traditionally worn for many Japanese occasions.
+The elegant kimono style has become an increasingly popular trend worldwide but is still worn to many traditional Japanese occasions.

 Both the bride and groom fashion a wedding kimono at a traditional Shinto wedding.
 At more westernised weddings, which are becoming increasingly popular in Japan, the bride will wear a western wedding dress during the ceremony and change into a bridal kimono for the party.
 All bridal kimonos are elaborate and tend to have no expenses spared.